 The best photography spots Iceland has for you to photograph and explore.

-In no particular order, the best photography spots Iceland has was created with you in mind.
+In no particular order, the best photography spots Iceland has was, created with you in mind.
 With the people looking to photograph and grow your portfolio.
 Check out these places to stay at a discounted rate!

 The gear we recommend is a good camera and the holy trinity.
 A wide-angle lens.
 14-24mm or something similar.
 A 24-70mm or something similar and of course a 70-200mm or something similar.
 If you do not have these particular lenses, do not worry something similar will be just fine.
 You also need a tripod and some warm clothing.